Russian Roulette (Rihanna song): Writing and production

 In 2009, producer Chuck Harmony and singer-songwriter Ne-Yo convened together to conceptualize a song that would take Rihanna's music to a further level.
 According to Harmony, they didn't want to re-work the previous works by Rihanna—something that according to him the fans expected.
 The producer told MTV News that they wanted to give Rihanna a film, not just a song with a length of three minutes, "I felt musically like everybody was gonna give like that 'Disturbia,' 'SOS,' kind of pop, uptempo stuff, and I really wanted the song that me and Ne-Yo did to stand out."

 Following a domestic violence case between Rihanna and her boyfriend Chris Brown, media speculated as to whether any song featured on her fourth upcoming album would be about him.
 In an interview with MTV News, Ne-Yo clarified that he would not write a song for Rihanna about Brown, because he considered the idea unnecessary.
 Harmony said that no matter what song Rihanna released as a lead single from the album, it would be looked at as a song about Brown.

 In an interview with the same publication, Ne-Yo explained how he wrote the lyrics, "I'm listening to the track, and all I can see is Rihanna and some random person sitting across from each other at the table with a gun sitting in the middle of the table and playing Russian roulette."
 Ne-Yo further stated that Rihanna is not afraid to try new things and from the first moment she heard the song he knew she would like it, "I trust Rihanna to be Rihanna, and she trusts me to be me.
 That's the coolest thing about our relationship.
 I must say this song is a step in somewhat of a different direction for both of us."
 When Harmony heard the song, both he and Ne-Yo were aware that they should change some elements and that it had to be darker and edgier.

-"Russian Roulette" was recorded during summer 2009, at the Roc the Mic Studios in New York City by Marcos Tovar.
+"Russian Roulette" was recorded during summer 2009, at the Roc the Mic Studios in New York City by Marcos Tovar and Kevin Hanson served as an assistant.
 Mykael Alexander was the assistant recorder while Makeba Riddick made the vocal production of the song.
-Mike "TrakGuru" Johnson recorded the music and Kevin Hanson served as an assistant.
-"Russian Roulette" was mixed by Kevin "KD" Davis together with Jared Newcomb who served as an assistant.
+Mike "TrakGuru" Johnson recorded the music."Russian Roulette" was mixed by Kevin "KD" Davis together with Jared Newcomb who served as an assistant.
 Jessie Bonds played the guitars in the song.
 Harmony explained that after the song was done, Rihanna called Ne-Yo and told him that "Russian Roulette" is one of her favorites, "I think overall she was comfortable with the vibe of the song and comfortable with the lyrical content of the song.
 She loves the song."